Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Discussion

-Some common findings exist between the two studies regarding the challenges of $\nu_e$ reconstruction, where the presence of electromagnetic showers complicates the isolation of neutron energy deposits (or blips).
-To address this, both frameworks utilize similar geometric exclusion strategies (cones and cylindrical masks) to reject below-threshold hadrons or deexcitation gammas near the vertex.
+Some common findings emerge between the two studies regarding the challenges of $\nu_e$ reconstruction, in which the presence of electromagnetic showers complicates the isolation of neutron energy deposits (or blips).
+To address this, both frameworks employ similar geometric exclusion strategies (cones and cylindrical masks) to reject hadrons or de-excitation gammas below threshold near the vertex.